 Human Condition.
 Empathy and

-Emancipation in Precarious Times
+Emancipation in Precarious Times, Graz

 Städel Museum, In Chronological Order.

-Städel Works of the 14th to 21st Centuries
+Städel Works of the 14th to 21st Centuries,

 Frankfurt am Main